engcrisoliveira/engcrisoliveira/README.md

 ## Hey, I'm Cris!

-I'm data science beginner 🎲 Python, R and Julia.
-Love colours, storytelling and DataViz!
-Enthusiastic about diversity, equity and inclusion.
-Sea lover, mom always and cook in her spare time. 💕
+I'm data science beginner, eager to learn and aimed at solving problem with data, passionate to work with and for people.

+- I’m currently learning NLP
+- Critical thinking, strong work ethic and collective sense
+- Ability to solve complex problems
+- Background in civil engineering
+- Programming languages: Python, R and SQL
+- Pronouns: She/ Ela/ Lei

-Interest in: Data Analysis, People, Cultures, Cities and Education ✨
+Interest in: Machine Learning and DataViz, People Analytics, Geospatial Data, Forecasting Models, Clustering and NLP ✨

 ---

  <p>
   <img width="70" align='left' src="https://github.com/engcrisoliveira/engcrisoliveira/blob/main/icon/sdg_onu.png?raw=true">
 </p>

-With an engineering and sustainable development background, when the projects scope has SDGs, my eyes shine ✨
+With a interest and experience in sustainable development, I love to participate projects that are aligned with the SDGs.

 > If you're interested in the UN Sustainable Development Goals, consider call me for a little project!